Top 10 Best Crypto Coins to Stake in 2024

 Alternatively, Avalanche makes it incredibly easy to delegate your AVAX.
 Using Avalanche Wallet.
 Just go to Earn in your wallet and select delegate, enter the amount you want to stake (a minimum of 25 AVAX is required), pick a validator and period of time to stake for and you're good to start earning your staking rewards.
 If you’re not sure who to pick as a validator, you can always choose an established non-custodial node and staking solution like Stakely for extra assurance.

-Finally, you can always stake your AVAX using a centralized exchange.
+Finally, you can always stake your AVAX using a centralized exchanges.
 Most exchanges offer one-click solutions to make it simple to stake your AVAX, however, you’ll generally receive fewer rewards and you will not retain custody of your crypto.

 How much are AVAX staking rewards?

 At the time of writing, becoming a validator for AVAX offers an estimated 9.51% APR, while delegating your AVAX returns a slightly lower estimated 8.94% APR.
-If you're using a centralized exchange, rates vary between 6% to 10% depending on the platform.
+If you're using a centralized exchanges, rates vary between 6% to 10% depending on the platform.

 Cosmos is a blockchain that aims to make a network of interoperable crypto ecosystems using independent parallel blockchains, while ATOM is the native currency.
 Investors can stake ATOM to earn passive income for supporting the security of the network.